Reconstruction of the Higgs mass in events with Higgs bosons decaying into a pair of tau leptons using matrix element

 We decompose the squared modulus of the ME, $\vert \mathcal{M}(\bm{p},m_{\PHiggs}) \vert^{2}$, for the process $\Pp\Pp \to \PHiggs \to \Pgt\Pgt$ with subsequent decay of the $\Pgt$ leptons into electrons, muons, or hadrons into five parts:

 where we use the superscripts $(1)$ and $(2)$ to refer to the $\Pgt$ lepton of positive and negative charge, respectively.
 The first term, $\vert \mathcal{M}_{\Pp\Pp \to \PHiggs \to \Pgt\Pgt}(\bm{p},m_{\PHiggs}) \vert^{2}$, represents the squared modulus of the ME for $\PHiggs$ boson production with subsequent decay of the $\PHiggs$ boson into a pair of $\Pgt$ leptons.
-This term can alternatively be computed by using automatized tools such as CompHEP or MadGraph or taken from the literature.
+This term can be computed by using automatized tools such as CompHEP or MadGraph or it can be taken from the literature.

 We take $\vert \mathcal{M}_{\Pp\Pp \to \PHiggs \to \Pgt\Pgt}(\bm{p},m_{\PHiggs}) \vert^{2}$ from the literature and decompose it into a product of three factors:

 We model the $\PHiggs$ boson production using the LO ME for the gluon fusion process $\Pg\Pg \to \PHiggs$, which accounts for about $90\%$ of the total $\PHiggs$ boson production rate at the LHC.
 The corresponding Feynman diagram is shown in Fig.~\ref{fig:ggH_FeynmanDiagram}.
 The squared modulus of the ME reads~\cite{me_ggHprod}: